turingschool/front-end-curriculum/lessons/module-1/javascript-connecting-the-data-model-to-the-dom.md

 }
 ```
 We loop through all our fruits, find the one where the fruit.id matches the
-id in the dataset, and update it's property to indicate it is now rotten.
+id on the button, and update it's property to indicate it is now rotten.
 After we've updated our
 Data Model, we re-render the model to see the change.

 Interested in learning more about data attributes?
 Check out [this article](https://www.abeautifulsite.net/posts/working-with-html5-data-attributes/)!